 A curriculum vitae;

 Three letters of recommendation from persons acquainted with the applicant's scholastic ability (preferably professors or other college instructors).
+In accordance with Graduate School policy, letters of recommendation must be received directly from the letter writer.
 At least one of these letters must provide a detailed evaluation of the applicant's knowledge of Russian based on recent knowledge;

 A sample of academic writing in English (typically, an essay or term paper written as an undergraduate or MA student, preferably on a subject related to Russian or Slavic studies).